-Use social media advertising: the advertising capabilities on Facebook (and Instagram because they’re the same company) are incredible and you should most definitely be using this.
-We’ve seen excellent results running campaigns for the solicitors firms who are prepared to give it a go.
+5. Use social media advertising: the advertising capabilities on Facebook (and Instagram because they’re the same company) are incredible.
+Experience in the industry shows that the solicitors firms who are prepared to give it a go will have success with social advertising.
 You can find the people who are most likely to be interested in what you have to offer through a range of remarketing activities, targeting based on interest, age, and circumstance.
 Targeting capabilities have changed a fair bit since more regulation came in, but a good marketer will know how to engage the right people.

-Ensure one person is responsible for managing your social media strategy We’ve seen law firms task many different people with posting when it’s their turn to do so.
+7. Ensure one person is responsible for managing your social media strategy We’ve seen law firms task many different people with posting when it’s their turn to do so.
 This leads to a disjointed, corporate feel to the social.
-There needs to be an experienced social media manager at the helm.
+There needs to be a marketer at the helm.

-Do use LinkedIn more: it’s the platform that possibly takes the most willpower to use as it’s not the easiest to use, but spending a bit of time of it, commenting on posts, supporting peers, and contacts, will help you be more visible.
+12. Do use LinkedIn more: it’s the platform that possibly takes the most willpower to use, but spending a bit of time of it, commenting on posts, supporting peers, and contacts, will help you be more visible.
 And if you are a bit of a writer, write blogs that avoid legal speak: you’re not aiming at your peers (unless you’re looking to climb a professional ladder) your aim should be to raise your profile, give out free information and help when you can.
-This will all help amplify your message, build trust, and help people feel like they can get in touch.
+This will all help amplify your message, build trust, and make people feel like they can get in touch.

 Thanks for reading!